Support women with disability through the Local Support Coordinator

 - Respect, listen and respond to the diverse lived experience and knowledge of women and their children affected by violence

 - 10 Implement community-led and tailored initiatives to address the unique experiences and needs of communities affected by multiple forms of discrimination or inequality.

 What are we doing?

-The Local Support Coordinator provides practical support, information and advice for women with disability.
+The Local Support Coordinator (delivered by Safe Choices) provides practical support, information and advice for women with disability.
 The position was established to respond to community needs and acknowledging that women with disability experience significantly higher levels of all forms of violence by a greater number of perpetrators.

 What is next?

 A review in 2019-20 of the Local Support Coordinator measure identified some areas for improvement.
 Through this action, the Tasmanian Government is committed to this response and recovery measure and will work with Safe Choices and the Australian Government Department of Social Services to consider ways that the Local Support Coordinator activities can be enhanced.

 Compared to their peers, women with disability experience significantly higher levels of all forms of violence by a greater number of perpetrators.
 Their experiences of violence last over a longer period and result in more severe injuries.
 Acknowledging the vulnerability of women with disability experiencing violence, the intended outcomes of this action include: